 At the completion of each quarter, 4th through 6th grade students who have an overall GPA of 3.0 in core classes will be listed on the Honor Roll.
 (Math, Bible, Language, History, Science, Spelling, Reading – the aforementioned are considered core if graded with a letter grade A-F) These honors will be based on semester grades.

 |3.7 – 3.9 GPA||High Honor Roll|

 |3.0 – 3.6 GPA||Honor Roll|

-Each month, 1st – 6th grade teachers choose one outstanding student to receive the “Student of the Month” award and one student to receive the “Fruit of the Spirit” award.
+Each month, Kinder – 6th grade teachers choose one outstanding student to receive the “Student of the Month” award and one student to receive the “Christian Character” award.
 These awards are distributed at the Student of the Month assembly.
 Parents are notified by the teacher when their child is receiving an award.

 Enrichment and Christian Character Awards

-Enrichment and Christian Character Awards are distributed to 1st -6th grade students at the Quarterly Student of the Month assemblies.
+Enrichment and Outstanding Achievement Awards are distributed to Kinder -6th grade students at the Quarterly Student of the Month assemblies.

-Teachers select a student from their class (one student for each category listed below):
+Teachers select a student from their class for Outstanding Achievement in a specific area.

 Enrichment teachers select one student from each class to receive one of the following awards: